 When a victim replaces one obsession with another it takes on an addictive quality that can be very destructive.

 During the scam, the victim’s brain was flooded with hormones that helped to trap the victim in the scam.
 After the scam, especially during the withdrawal period where the victim is returning to normal, the opportunity for compulsive behaviors remain.
 This can turn into a compulsive behaviorBehavior Behavior / Behavioral Actions Otherwise known as habits, behavior or behavioral actions are strategies to help prevent online exploitation that target behavior, such as social engineering of victims.
 Changing your behavior is the ONLY effective means to reduce or prevent scams. to stay connected to scams and scammers.

 We know that scams – during the romance phase can lead to an addiction.
 It modifies your behavior, your thinking, just like an addiction, because it is one – based upon your addiction to endorphins and other hormones released by your brain.

 In short, victims become dependent on what they get from the scammer.
 Horrible idea, but true.

-Some substitute one dependency for another – an obsession with scammers.
-You just can’t let go.
+Some substitute one dependency for another – an obsession with a scammer for obsession scammers.
+They just can’t let go.

-It is ok to use your desire to fight back (within reason), or a desire to help others avoid the trap you led yourself into.
-But if you truly look at what you are doing, is it those?
-Or is it an obsession with the scammers themselves, all of them.
+It is ok for a scam victims to use their desire to fight back (within reason), or a desire to help others avoid the traps they fell into.

 - Do you spend hours looking or searching for fake profiles?